ISAITB/docs-services/source/processing/index.rst

         </soapenv:Body>
     </soapenv:Envelope>

-The response to this will provide you with a session ID to use.
-You will need to copy these in each ``process`` call as well as signal it in the final
+The response to this will provide you with a session identifier to use.
+You will need to copy this in each ``process`` [REF] call as well as signal it in the final
-``endTransaction`` call as follows:
+``endTransaction`` [REF] call as follows:

 .. code-block:: xml